adriandez/web-inventory-automation/README.md

 - **Web Element Scraping**: Extracts tag names, IDs, classes, and attributes from all elements on a webpage.
 - **API Monitoring**: Captures XHR, fetch, and websocket requests with details like URL, method, headers, and more.
-- **Dynamic Input/Output**: Accepts URLs from a `.txt` file or command-line arguments.
-Outputs are saved in directories unique to each URL.
+- **Dynamic Browser Options**: Allows running in headless or headful mode, configurable via environment variables or command-line arguments.
+- **Retry Mechanism**: Automatically retries failed URL processing with configurable retry limits and delays.
+- **Parallel Processing**: Handles large URL lists efficiently with configurable concurrency limits.
 - **Analytics and Reports**: Generates JSON analytics, visual charts, and PDF summaries for the extracted data.
 - **Environment Configuration**: Easily configurable with a `.env` file for default settings.
-- **Concurrency Management**: Processes multiple URLs concurrently with a configurable limit.
 - **Detailed Logging**: Logs execution details with color-coded console messages and persistent file-based logs.
 - **Error Handling**: Gracefully handles errors during scraping or monitoring.